gurugio/linuxdeveloptip/README.md

 # Tips for Linux kernel & driver development

-cherry pick a patch and force to apply picked source
+cherry pick a patch and force to apply picked source when solving conflicts
 ```
 $ git cherry-pick --strategy=recursive --strategy-option theirs af951a78075b
 ```